-For example, my niecelet’s self-selected nickname is “Nugget Nightmare.”
-It’s silly and doesn’t mean much when you read it, but the portrait that Midjourney created for that input was crazy cool.
+For instance, my niecelet’s self-selected nickname is “Nugget Nightmare.”
+It’s silly and doesn’t mean much when you read it, but the portrait that MidJourney created for that input was crazy cool.

 If you have GPU time to spare on processing randomness, it might be worth it to see if you can generate something interesting.

 I’m New to Making AI Art and Writing Prompts.
 What Words Should I Use (and in What Order) Render a Great-Looking MidJourney Portrait?